Black Holes. The fact that light is bent by a gravitational field brings up the following thought experiment.

 My Inventions: The Autobiography of Nikola Tesla.
 Resources Menu | Coffee | Library | Gallery | Lucidcafé Home | Revised: October 27, 2015 My Inventions The Autobiography of Nikola Tesla Introduction Nikola Tesla was born in Croatia (then part of Austria-Hungary) on July 9, 1856, and died January 7, 1943.

 Physics.
 Newton's Laws - Force & Motion.
 First law of thermodynamics.
 Transverse wave.
 A light wave is an example of a transverse wave.

-Mathematical description of elliptical polarization The classical sinusoidal plane wave solution of the electromagnetic wave equation for the electric and magnetic fields is (cgs units) for the magnetic field, where k is the wavenumber, is the angular frequency of the wave propagating in the +z direction, and.
-Local hidden variable theory.
+Mathematical description of elliptical polarization The classical sinusoidal plane wave solution of the electromagnetic wave equation for the electric and magnetic fields is (cgs units) for the magnetic field, where k is the wavenumber, Local hidden variable theory.
 The term "hidden variable theory" is used in the interpretation of quantum mechanics.